 5. Avoid certain foods and drinks

-Certain foods and drinks can have a big impact on your sleep hence making this one of the most important tips for good sleep hygiene.
+Certain foods and drinks can have a big impact on the quality of your rest, hence making this one of the most important tips for good sleep hygiene.

 For example, caffeine makes you feel more awake and alert by blocking a chemical called adenosine.
 Adenosine is responsible for making you feel tired, so if you have caffeine in the evening, your body won’t start producing the melatonin you need for sleep because it doesn’t feel tired.
 That means more late nights for you.

 Alcohol can also interfere with your sleep by also blocking how much melatonin you produce.
-Even if you might get to sleep quickly when drunk, it will limit the amount of sleep you get and the quality of it.
+Even if you might get to doze off quickly when drunk, it will limit the amount of sleep you get and the quality of it.

 So, for better sleep, you want to cut out foods and drinks with caffeine and alcohol, particularly in the evening.